Mrice90/Desolate-Tuba/README.md

   encounter.
 - Deck building menu to select a character and construct a 20 card deck (maximum two copies of each card).
+- Quadrant style battle GUI with options for Battle, Fold, Items and Flee.

 ## Running the Demo